Using Microsoft 365, you can send an attachment from either your local computer or from OneDrive.

 If you have communicated ahead of time with your recipient and know the types of files they can view, then it is fine to send a Microsoft Word file, a picture, or a spreadsheet.
 But, if the person you are sending the attachment to is using an older version of the software, they may not be able to view it, so it is helpful for them to know the version of the software.
 For example, you receive an Excel spreadsheet that was created with version 2016, but you have Excel 2010 installed on your computer; or you have Word 2016 and the file was created in WordPerfect, you may need to tell your software what to convert from.

 If you wish to share a file with members of a departmental email list (e.g., abc staff), please do not send it as an attachment.
 This causes the file to be copied many times (once for each list member), which causes heavy traffic on both the network server (or user's hard drive) and email server.
 The best way to share a file within your department is to store one copy of it in the "shared" area on the network server (L:\Shared) and refer to it in an email note.

 Limit the size of your attachments

 When you send an attachment be aware that the recipient may have a limit to the size of the attachment they can receive.
-Office 365 has a maximum send and receive message size (and optional attachment) set at 25 MB.
+Microsoft 365 has a maximum send and receive message size (and optional attachment) set at 150 MB.
 Also, when you attach a file to a message, the file size of the attachment increases (it can increase as much as 30% in size).
-Keep in mind that someone's mailbox on the Office 365 server will be prohibited from receiving messages if they exceed the maximum quota limit.
-The default maximum quota for receiving is 50 GB.
+Keep in mind that someone's mailbox on the Microsoft 365 server will be prohibited from receiving messages if they exceed the maximum quota limit.

 If you need to send the same document multiple times, change the name each time